Let’s face it… front yard lighting goes way beyond sticking some outdoor solar yard lights or solar-powered lights along the walkway.

 Using uplighting can create “nighttime works of art” using plants.
 A few examples of “architectural plants” include:

-Install lights shining upwards at the plant bases.
+More ideas for lighting palm trees and other shrubs along with install lights shining upwards at the plant bases.

-Jenny recommends using, “Soft lighting to show off foliage and create a welcoming nighttime ambience is a thoughtful touch for people visiting your house, but it’s also a great feature in case you want to walk through your own garden at night without a flashlight.”
+Jenny recommends using, “Soft lighting to show off foliage and create a welcoming nighttime ambiance is a thoughtful touch for people visiting your house, but it’s also a great feature in case you want to walk through your own garden at night without a flashlight.”
 Garden Lighting Tips here.

 Ever tried going to your garage from your front door at night, without lights?
 Help yourself and your guest with some illumination, by having lights where needed.
 Plus you’ll find lots of cool garage light fixtures.